dart-lang/language/working/1426-extension-types/feature-specification-views.md

 reason to believe that any implicit conflict resolution will consistently do the right thing.*

-The effect of having a view type `V` with superviews `V1, ..
-Vk` is that the union of the members declared by `V` and associated members of `V1,
-..
-Vk` can be invoked on a receiver of type `V`.
+The effect of having a view declaration _DV_ with superviews `V1, ..
+Vk` is that the union of the members declared by _DV_ and associated members of `V1, ..
+Vk` can be invoked on a receiver of the type introduced by _DV_.

-In the body of `V`, a superinvocation syntax similar to an explicit extension method invocation can be used to invoke a member of a superview which is hidden: The invocation starts with `super.` followed by the name of the given superview, followed by the member access.
+In the body of _DV_, a superinvocation syntax similar to an explicit extension method invocation can be used to invoke a member of a superview which is hidden: The invocation starts with `super.` followed by the name of the given superview, followed by the member access.
 The superview may be